Red wood ants at The Kymin

 We carry out a survey of the red wood ants every five years to monitor the condition and extent of the population.

-Red wood-ant queens can live for over fifteen years; the workers only live for a year or so and the males are very short lived, dying after their mating flight in the spring.
+Red wood ant queens can live for more than 15-years, whilst the workers only live for a year or so, and the males are very short-lived, dying after they mate with the queens in spring.

-The ants are very clever.
-They farm aphids, those minuscule green insects commonly known as greenfly.
-Ants 'milk' the aphids, gently stroking them to get them to release droplets of honeydew, a food that is rich in sugars, acids, salts and vitamins.
+The red wood ants get much of their food from aphids, ‘milking’ them by gently stroking them to release droplets of honeydew – a food rich in sugars, acids, salts and vitamins.

-To the aphids this is their waste product as they have to suck a lot of tree sap to get the protein they require.
-In return for the honeydew the ants protect their precious sugar source from predators and competing sap sucking insects.
+This is the aphids’ waste product, a result of having to take in a lot of tree sap to get the protein they need.
+In return for the honeydew, the ants protect the aphids’ precious sugar source from predators and competing sap-loving insects.